csilab/GC/README.md

 3. One quick way to compile the code in terminal is: cd to the folder containing the GC codes and type the following (replace foo with your main.cpp)
 % g++ -g -O2 foo.cpp -o foo -lntl -lgmp -lm
-4. Add additional linking flags to your linker setting of you IDE: -lntl -lgmp -lm
+4. Add additional linking flags to your linker setting of you IDE: -lntl -lgmp -lm.

+#Using the GC codes
+Once NTL is correctly installed, you should be able to compile and run the simulation.